Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it means to remain focused on a goal or objective, especially in the face of distractions or challenges.
-The phrase uses "eyes" metaphorically to represent focus or determination, not literal eyes on an object.
+The idiom uses "eyes" metaphorically to represent focus or determination, not literal eyes on an object.